hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

    * adds Programming via selection from running predicted behavior
    * environment is ahead of the programmer

-- karma should be at level 4
+- karma should be at level 3
    * does executes the test as soon as changes are saved, but only on save?
    * if you do not save there are no live updates
+   * cannot edit program while running (cannot actually edit program)
    * only level 4 with autosaving IDE?
    * only level 4 when response time is acceptable?
    * cannot predict anything, so not level 5...